 29. Don’t: Get Impatient and Rush the Process

-Car buying can be an arduous, difficult process, and it is natural to get frustrated and settle for something that is just “good enough.”
-But doing this will almost always lead to buyer’s remorse.
+Car buying can be an arduous, difficult process, and it's natural to get frustrated and settle for something that is just "good enough."
+But doing this will almost always lead to buyer's remorse.

-“Don’t rush the purchase,” Montoya said.
-“Many people want to do it all in an afternoon.
-Test drive one day, compare prices another day, then close the deal on the third day.”
-But if you rush through the car buying process, it could end up costing you more than you can afford — or you could just end up unhappy.
+"Don't rush the purchase," Montoya said.
+"Many people want to do it all in an afternoon.
+Test drive one day, compare prices another day, then close the deal on the third day."
+If you rush through the car buying process, however, it could end up costing you more than you can afford — or you could just end up unhappy.

 30. Do: Take a Selfie With Your New Car

-Once you finally find the best car for your needs, and sign the paperwork, show it off.
+Once you find the best car for your needs and sign the paperwork, show it off.
 Take a selfie with your new car and post it on Instagram.
 Let the world know you got a good price on a great vehicle — then drive off into the sunset.